How To Use Customer Psychology In Your Email Marketing Campaign

 Psychology plays a significant role in encouraging your subscribers to open your emails and click through to your site.
 Everything from the subject line to the colors and images you use affects your consumer’s subconscious mind and plays a role in their decision.

 A study by Salesforce elaborates on why psychology is essential for email marketing.
 It throws light on an interesting principle that is the basis of a widespread email marketing practice.
-All successful marketers segment their email lists to deliver personalized content to their subscribers.
+All successful marketers segment their email lists to deliver personalized mass emails to their subscribers.

 This practice is rooted in the human psychology of the first impression, which states that you have just seconds to make a good impression on your consumers as they decide to open your email (or not).
 When they see their name in the sales email subject line, for example, it tells them to expect a personalized correspondence rather than a generic marketing email.